davemckain/jacomax/README.md

 to use Jacomax in.

-Jacomax uses the [SLF4J](http://www.slf4j.org/) logging framework, so you will also need to have two SLF4J JARs in your runtime ClassPath:
+Jacomax uses the [SLF4J](http://www.slf4j.org/) logging framework, so you will also need to have some SLF4J JARs in your runtime ClassPath:

 * **slf4j-api-nnn.jar** (required in all cases)
 * and exactly ONE of the following, depending on your own logging requirements:
   * **slf4j-simple-nnn.jar** (if you want to use simple console logging)
-  * **slf4j-log4j-nnn.jar** and **log4j-nnn.jar** (if you're using [Log4J](http://logging.apache.org/log4j/1.2/)
+  * **slf4j-log4j12-nnn.jar** and **log4j-nnn.jar** (if you're using [Log4J 1.2.x](http://logging.apache.org/log4j/1.2/)
   * **slf4j-nop-nnn.jar** (if you don't want any logging)
   * ... or indeed any of the other options listed in the SLF4J manual

-The Jacomax binary distribution contains the **slf4j-api-nnn.jar** and the required JARs for using Log4J.
+The Jacomax binary distribution contains **slf4j-api-nnn.jar** and **slf4j-simple-nnn.jar**.
-If you want to use any of the other logging options, you may obtain the required JARs by downloading the entire SLF4J binary from the SLF4J download page, or directly via its Maven repository.
+You may need to add in the additional SLF4J JARs to match your logging requirements by downloading the entire SLF4J binary distribution from the SLF4J download page, or directly via its Maven repository.
+(Note this behaviour changed slightly in the 0.2.4 release, which switched from using Log4J to slf4j-simple as the default logging option.)

 ## How Jacomax works